ahmadiehsan/personal_docs/docs/software/storages_and_data/db/acid_transaction/isolation.md

 <img src="image10.png" style="width:3.10947in" />

-For example, Let’s say transaction 1 updates a row and leaves it uncommitted, meanwhile, Transaction 2 reads the updated row.
+For example, Let's say transaction 1 updates a row and leaves it uncommitted, meanwhile, Transaction 2 reads the updated row.
 If transaction 1 rolls back the change, transaction 2 will have read data that is considered never to have existed.

 ### Non-Repeatable Reads, and Read Skew